Kidney stonesCalcium stones; Nephrolithiasis

-- The patient receives a general anesthetic, though no incision is required for the procedure.
+- The person receives a general anesthetic, though no incision is required for the procedure.

-- The surgeon passes a small fiberoptic instrument called a ureteroscope through the urethra and bladder into the ureter.
+- The surgeon passes a small fiberoptic instrument called an ureteroscope through the urethra and bladder into the ureter.

 - The surgeon locates the stone or stones.

 - The urologist can use a laser to break up the stones, or remove them with a basket, grabber, or suction tool.

 - The surgeon may decide to leave a small tube, or stent, in the ureter for a few days after treatment, to help the lining of the ureter heal.

 Ureteroscopy achieves a higher stone removal rate than SWL, but it also has a higher risk of complications.
 In some cases, large stones are not broken up into small enough pieces.
 This can result in a blockage of the urinary tract and possible kidney damage.